Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Finding approximately envy-free and approximately Pareto-efficient allocations

-The main goal of this section is to prove Theorem~\ref{thm:envy-main}.
-As a first step, we show a `price of anarchy' type result, namely, that the matching market equilibrium approximates the maximum Nash welfare by a constant factor.
-Such a statement has been recently shown by Garg, Tao, and V\'egh \cite[Theorem 4.1]{garg2025approximating}.
-That statement is for a more general Fisher market setting with concave utilities; on the other hand, the set of feasible allocations is not constrained for the agents.
-For completeness, we give the proof in Appendix~\ref{sec:poa-appendix}. \begin{restatable}{theorem}{poathm} Given a matching market equilibrium instance with available amount $\supply_j$ of item $j$, let $(\mx,\mp)$ be a matching market equilibrium.
+As a first step, we show a `price of anarchy' type result in the following theorem, showing that the matching market equilibrium approximates the maximum Nash welfare by a constant factor.
+A closely related statement was recently shown by \citet[Theorem 4.1]{garg2025approximating} in a more general setting of Fisher market with concave utilities; however that model imposes no constraints on the agents' feasible allocations.
+We adapt their proof to our setting and present it in Appendix~\ref{sec:poa-appendix}. \begin{restatable}{theorem}{poathm} Given a matching market equilibrium instance with available amount $\supply_j$ of item $j$, let $(\mx,\mp)$ be a matching market equilibrium.
 Then, $\NSW(\mx)\ge \left(\frac{1}{\ee}\right)^{1 / \ee} \NSW(\my)$ for any feasible allocation $\my\in\Rp^{\agents\times\items}$. \end{restatable}

-We now turn to the proof of Theorem~\ref{thm:envy-main}.
-This concerns the convex program \eqref{cp::EF-approximatePO-1} that we restate from the Introduction.

-\begin{proof}[Proof of Theorem~\ref{thm:envy-main}] Let $\mx$ be the optimal solution to \eqref{cp::EF-approximatePO}.
+\begin{proof}[Proof of Theorem~\ref{thm:envy-main2}] Let $\mx$ be the optimal solution to \eqref{cp::EF-approximatePO-1}.
 This (along with all other feasible solutions) is feasible and envy-free by the first set of constraints.
 Let us now show that it approximates the maximum Nash welfare by a factor $ \ee^{1 / \ee}$.
 Let $\my$ be the maximum Nash welfare allocation, that is, the optimal solution to